-Monitoring and the collection of data and evidence will be undertaken to inform progress towards the five-year (short-term and medium-term actions) outcomes and assess the effectiveness of management activities.
-Routine monitoring techniques are described below and a list of potential measures, indicators and evidence to support evaluation is provided in Appendix 2.
+Monitoring and the collection of data and evidence will be undertaken to inform progress towards the five-year (short-term and medium-term actions) outcomes and assess the effectiveness of management actions.
+Routine monitoring techniques are described below and a list of potential measures, indicators and evidence to support evaluation.
 Monitoring resources and funds will be implemented based on priority actions.